 In addition, the tACP is expected to reflect on eLearning, e.g. how this affects their daily practice; evidence of learning and a planned change in behaviour is expected.
-Reflection on teaching attended and delivered, meetings attended, projects undertaken, is all part of the valuable evidence that is expected.
+Reflection on teaching attended and delivered, meetings attended, projects undertaken, etc. is all part of the valuable evidence that is expected.
+Whilst not every item of evidence needs substantial reflection, the demonstration of the desire to develop is a key part of the overall evidence required.